 Crimes involving more dangerous drugs receive tougher penalties.

-heroin, marijuana and LSD, Schedule II includes cocaine and oxycodone,
+marijuana, and LSD, Schedule II includes cocaine and oxycodone, while Schedules

-while Schedules III and lower include substances such as anabolic steroids,
+III and lower include substances such as anabolic steroids, benzodiazepine

 Quantity of Drugs